MarcusJohnson91/FoundationIO/README.md

 TODO:
 -----
+* BitIO:
-* Write a WriteArray2BitBuffer and ReadBitBuffer2Array functions, that way I could theoretically at least use SIMD operations on the data.
+** Write a WriteArray2BitBuffer and ReadBitBuffer2Array functions, that way I could theoretically at least use SIMD operations on the data.
+* StringIO:
-* Finish writing the UCD parsing script so I can add full support for case-mapping and de/normalization to StringIO.
+** Finish writing the UCD parsing script so I can add full support for case-mapping and de/normalization to StringIO.
+** Finish the FormatString work.
+** Finish the SplitString work.
+* Cmake:
-* Finalize the cmake build script.
+** Finalize the cmake build script.